A1 Team New Zealand

-A1 Team New Zealand is the New Zealand team of A1 Grand Prix, an international racing series.
+A1 Team New Zealand was the New Zealand team of A1 Grand Prix, an international racing series.

 Management

 The team was formed by and is owned by prominent Auckland businessman Colin Giltrap, well known for this car dealerships.
 The team is managed by Kiwi Bob McMurray who retired last year after nearly 30 years involvement with the McLaren Formula One racing team.
 The car is run by David Sears' organisation, Super Nova Racing, as is the A1 Team Germany car, meaning that the two teams are often thought of as one.
 Prior to Super Nova's involvement, the car was run by West Surrey Racing, a British organisation run by New Zealander Dick Bennetts which fields the Team RAC cars in the British Touring Car Championship.